-Our licensed social workers understand and are sensitive to the range of issues faced by families of children with disabilities.
-We provide service coordination, emotional support and solution-focused assistance to address the unique needs of families with children receiving therapy services at the Achievement Centers.
+Our licensed social workers understand, and are sensitive to, the range of issues faced by families of children with disabilities.
+We provide service coordination, emotional support and solution-focused assistance to address the unique needs of families with children receiving therapy services at the Achievement Centers for Children.

 We help by providing:

-Screening, intake, and assessment to identify child and family needs and priorities, and link families to appropriate services and community resources.
+Screening, intake and assessment to identify child and family needs and priorities and to link families to appropriate services and community resources.

 Parent education to assist with the challenges of raising a child with special needs.

-Family support groups for caregivers, siblings, and individuals with special needs to reduce feelings of isolation, and provide practical assistance and emotional support while meeting with others facing similar challenges.
+Family support groups for caregivers, siblings and individuals with special needs to reduce feelings of isolation, and to provide practical assistance and emotional support while meeting with others facing similar challenges.

-Connecting to community resources to help families meet the myriad needs that may arise when caring for a child with special needs
+Connecting to community resources to help families meet the many needs that may arise when caring for a child with special needs.

 Transition planning and follow-up to provide information and support to children and families during periods of change.

-We partner with parents to help them construct a stronger, more durable ship that will enable the family to weather all types of storms.
+We partner with parents to help them construct a stronger, more durable ship that will help the family weather all types of storms.

 At two-and-a-half years old, Dallas started occupational therapy at the Achievement Centers.
 Now four years old, Dallas is now able to stand and run, has an extensive vocabulary and an infectious laugh, enjoys jazz and gospel music, and is especially inquisitive about how things work.
 Read more